Tracing and Reversing Edits in LLMs: Reversing Edits

 \paragraph{Results.} The results in Tab.~\ref{tab:reversal} show that with $k=0$, all models have near-zero reversal accuracy, and perfect editing accuracy.
 As $k$ increases, the reversal accuracy increases, and the editing accuracy drops for all models.
 Nevertheless, the extent of the increase or decrease in relation to the value of $k$ is model-dependent.
-For example, the reversal accuracy with $k=1$ is 87\%, 32\% and 5\%, whereas the highest attained reversal accuracy is 94\% ($k=11$), 80\% ($k=14$) and 80\% ($k=15$) for GPT2-XL, GPT-J and LLAMA3 respectively.
-We also notice that despite the high reversal accuracy, the editing accuracy never reaches 0\%, especially on the larger GPT-J and LLAMA3 models.
-This indicates that some edits maybe more difficult to remove/reverse than others.
-In general the results show that the bottom-rank approximations $\tilde{W'}_V^{(r, k)}$ can be used to remove the edit and retrieve the original outputs with high accuracy.
+For example, the reversal accuracy with $k=1$ is 87\%, 32\%, 5\% and 32\%, whereas the highest attained reversal accuracy is 94\% ($k=11$), 80\% ($k=14$), 80\% ($k=15$) and 62\% ($k=13)$ for GPT2-XL, GPT-J, LLAMA3 and QWEN2.5 respectively.
+We also notice that the reversal and editing accuracy do not sum up to 100\%, and that the decrease in editing accuracy is higher than the increase in editing accuracy, suggesting that the method is more effective in removing the edit than in recovering the original object.
+We show generalizability of our reversal approach to other KEs in App.~\ref{app:reversing} and to batch edits and sequential edits in Sec.~\ref{app:rev_batch} and Sec.~\ref{app:rev_seq} respectively.
+Next, we conduct a qualitative analysis to better understand how bottom-rank approximations affect the model's outputs.

-\paragraph{Qualitative analysis.} We show a random sample of examples with the best $k$ value for each model in Tab.~\ref{tab:reversal_examples}.
+\paragraph{Qualitative analysis.} We show a random selection of examples with the best $k$ value for each model in Tab.~\ref{tab:reversal_examples}.
 We generate 5 tokens given the input using greedy decoding.
-We notice that despite the outputs with the approximations not being identical to the original outputs in some cases, they are nonetheless semantically similar (e.g., soccer player/footballer, New York Mets/Jets, they/he).
+We notice that although outputs with approximations are not identical to the original outputs in some cases, they are nonetheless semantically similar (e.g., soccer player/footballer, New York Mets/Jets, they/he).
 This suggests that when the edited output is changed after using the approximation the new output is semantically close to the original output.

+\paragraph{Mere edit removal or general reversal.} Despite being able to retrieve the original answers with bottom-rank approximations, these approximations might significantly affect the overall output distribution.
+Therefore, we further examine how using bottom-rank approximations affects the overall probability distribution by calculating the KL divergence between the original model and the model with a bottom-rank approximation: $KL(y_{\tilde{W'}_V^{(r, k)}}, y_{W_V}) = y_{W_V}\cdot(log(y_{W_V}) - log(y_{\tilde{W'}_V^{(r, k)}}))$, where $y_{W_V}$ represents the original model's output distribution and $y_{\tilde{W'}_V^{(r, k)}}$ the output distribution of the model with a bottom-rank approximation.
+We use the same set of facts we used for reversal, and report the mean.
+The results with \rome in Tab.~\ref{tab:kl} show significant decrease in KL divergence across all models.
+The largest decrease in KL divergence is observed in GPT-J ($11.567 \rightarrow 0.218$), whereas the smallest one is seen in QWEN2.5 ($8.988 \rightarrow 1.534$).
+The results with \rrome in App.
+Tab.~\ref{tab:kl_r-rome} show a similar pattern.
+Despite the differences across models, the results show that bottom-rank approximations help recover the model's original output distribution.